codingPhuc/obsidian_git_discreteMath/lab4/theorem 4.7.4 infinitude of primes.md

 given any integers n> 1 , there exist a positive integer k , distinct prime numbers p1 , p2 , ..... pk , and positive integers e1 ,e2 , ...... , ek such that
 n = p1 , p2 ,....., pk
 and any other expression for n as a product of prime numbers is identical to this , except , perhaps m for the order in which the factors are written
+## proposiition 4.3.3 (Uniqueness of least element)
+if a set of integers has a least ele